tubearchivist/tubearchivist/docs/Channels.md

 - Enter the URL to the channel page on YouTube.
 For example *https://www.youtube.com/channel/UCBa659QWEk1AI4Tg--mrJ2A*
 - Enter the video URL for any video and let Tube Archivist extract the channel ID for you.
 For example *https://www.youtube.com/watch?v=2tdiKTSdE9Y*
 - Add one per line.
-- **Note**: Adding a link to a YouTube username will not work, for example: *https://www.youtube.com/c/TomScottGo* will fail, because a user can have multiple channels.
-On YouTube same as on **Tube Archivist**, you can only subscribe to a channel and *not* a user.
+- **Note**: Adding a link to a YouTube channel name is not yet supported, for example: *https://www.youtube.com/c/TomScottGo* will fail.

 The search icon <img src="assets/icon-search.png?raw=true" alt="search icon" width="20px" style="margin:0 5px;"> opens a text box to search for indexed channel names.
 Possible matches will show as you type.